kyleetqi/focbldc/README.md

 # First Design

-For the first iteration of the design, I thought it would be wise to use breakout boards to prove to myself that I can get this to work else I design an overpriced PCB that does not even work.
+For the first iteration of the design, I thought it would be wise to use breakout boards to prove to myself that I can get this to work else I design an overpriced, non-functional PCB.

 ## Component Selection